Residency Requirements

 Determination of Residency

-Each person enrolled or applying for admission to a California community college is, for purposes of admission and/or tuition, classified as a “California resident” or as a “non-resident.”
+Each person enrolled or applying for admission to a California Community College is, for purposes of admission and/or tuition, classified as a “California resident” or as a “nonresident.”
 If students are classified as California residents, they will be admitted to the college without paying non-resident tuition.
-Students classified as non-residents will be required to pay non-resident tuition and capital outlay fee, in addition to the California Enrollment fee, in an amount set by the governing board of the district.
+Students classified as nonresidents will be required to pay nonresident tuition and capital outlay fee, in addition to the California Enrollment fee, at the Board-approved rate per semester unit determined annually.
 A “California resident” is a person who has resided within California for at least one (1) year and one (1) day prior to the first (1st) day of the term of enrollment and can provide documentation of their intent to make California their permanent residence.

 Establishing Residence